-The test vectors are obtained by use of a dedicated octave script (available in src/lte/test/reference/lte_link_budget_interference.m), which does the link budget calculations (including interference) corresponding to the topology of each test case, and outputs the resulting SINR and spectral efficiency.
-The latter is then used to determine (using the same procedure adopted for Adaptive Modulation and Coding Tests.
-We note that the test vector contains separate values for uplink and downlink.
+The test vectors are obtained by use of a dedicated octave script (available in src/lte/test/reference/lte-ue-measurements.m), which does the link budget calculations (including interference) corresponding to the topology of each test case, and outputs the resulting RSRP and RSRQ.
+The obtained values are then used for checking the correctness of the UE Measurements at PHY layer, while they have to converted according to 3GPP formatting for checking they correctness at eNB RRC level.